MarceloPlinio/ANMAR25_D01_COMPASSCAR/README.md

 🧾 Add or Replace Car Items
 PUT /api/v1/cars/:id/items

-Replaces the items associated with a car.
+Replaces the items associated with a car. (in array format!)

 ```json
 ["sound system", "GPS"]